ramp-stack/quartz/README.md

 ## Physics System

-Flowmango has a built-in physics system that runs every frame (60 FPS):
+Quartz has a built-in physics system that runs every frame (60 FPS):

 1. **Gravity**: Added to vertical momentum each frame
 2. **Momentum**: Position updated by momentum values